josephbakarji/online-viral-data/README.md

 ## Description ##

 This code scrapes coronavirus data and plots it.
-Data could is to be used as part of financial, social, viral spreading models etc.
+Data is to be used as part of financial, social, viral spreading models etc.

 ## Usage ##